apache/nuttx/configs/stm32f4discovery/README.txt

   This configuration is a variant of the NSH configuration used for demonstrating PCM audio using the CS43L22 stereo DAC/amplifier on board the STM32F4 Discovery and the STM32 I2S DMA interface.
-In uses the file player at apps/system/nxplayer.
+It uses the file player at apps/system/nxplayer.
+The serial console is on USART2.

   The original CS43L22 and STM32 I2S drivers were contribued by Taras Drozdovsky in May of 2017.
 The audio configuration was contributed by